 Why Remote Work Will Always Outdo the Office

 There is a reason why remote work is increasingly popular.
 According to the article, “Will Half of People Be Working Remotely By 2020?”, this is the future of work.
-Remote work is disrupting the traditional 9-to-5 grind.
+Remote jobs are disrupting the traditional 9-to-5 grind.
 If you asked anyone if they would prefer to work at an office, or remote, the majority would probably prefer to telecommute.
 There are some workers, such as traveling salespeople, who are always away from their organization.
 Then, there are workers who have the option to work from home a few days per week.

 Flexibility means variety

 Another option is freelance or contract work where the employee chooses projects that fit with their schedule and needs.
-Companies don’t have to adopt to a 100 percent remote worker policy if it doesn’t make sense for their business.
+Companies don’t have to adopt a 100 percent remote worker policy if it doesn’t make sense for their business.

 Nonetheless, it is important to remain flexible with the modern workforce.
 When a company offers flexible schedules, that means they can attract the best talent from anywhere in the world and improve their bottom line.
 This is precisely the reason why remote work is the future.